The University of Hartford continues to closely monitor the spread of COVID-19, and is taking steps to keep our community healthy and informed.

 The University of Hartford will not not offer face-to-face classes this summer.
 Both Summerterm sessions will be held exclusively online.

 Residential Life Information

-Housing assignments for Fall 2020 will be finalized by the end of July.
+Housing assignments for Fall 2020 will be finalized by the beginning of August.
 Students will receive an email with their fall housing assignments and further information about residential life will be forthcoming.
 Additionally, because of the changes to our fall calendar, billing statements will reflect a reduction in housing and dining costs for residential students.
 You can see a cost breakdown our website.

 Health and Safety

 We anticipate that with the very clear and careful health guidelines and protocols we will implement, the preemptive precautions, the partnership of our on campus health professionals at Hartford Healthcare, and the cooperation of our students and all members of our community, we will be able to secure a safe learning experience on campus this fall.

 Financial Refunds and Credits

 UHart has developed a refund/credit plan in response to the disruption caused by the coronavirus pandemic.

 Room, Meal Plan, and Parking Permit Adjustments